Table of Contents:

 When they had gone, an angel of the Lord appeared to Joseph in a dream.”

-This verse in Matthew comes directly after the Magi, so does it mean that what follows came directly after the Magi had visited?
+This verse in Matthew comes directly after the Magi, so does it mean that the angel visited them soon after the birth of Jesus?

-I would say not necessarily, because Matthew does not include Jesus’ circumcision, nor Mary’s purification, nor Simeon’s and Anna’s prophecies.
+I would say not, because Matthew does not include Jesus’ circumcision, Mary’s purification, or Simeon’s and Anna’s prophecies.

 The verses continue with the angel saying: